Uncorking the Secrets of Brunello di Montalcino: A Comprehensive Guide

 How to serve the Brunello di Montalcino

-We are talking about a precious wine that deserves the place of honor in your cellar.
-It must rest horizontally at least a couple of weeks before you’ll open, to avoid traumas.
-Decanting can be made only in two cases: if sediments are present or you’ve uncorked a relatively young Brunello of 10-15 years.
-You shouldn’t decant bottles of over 20 years, since the bouquet may be ruined: the sudden oxygenation could cause a collapse of the fragile balance of the wine.
-Serve in large glasses and let it breathe in the glass, calmly.
+We are talking about a precious wine that deserves a place of honor in your cellar.
+It must rest horizontally at least a couple of weeks before you’ll open, to avoid trauma.
+Decanting is only possible if sediments are present or if you’ve opened a relatively young Brunello of 10-15 years.
+You shouldn’t decant bottles older than 20 years, since the bouquet may be ruined: the sudden oxygenation could cause a collapse of the fragile balance of the wine.
+Serve in large glasses and allow to breathe calmly in the glass.
 The serving temperature is the classic for red structured wines: 18-20° C.

 Price of Brunello di Montalcino

 Before talking about prices, let’s clarify a concept.
-Brunello is a noble wine, one of the greatest expressions of the Italian wine and one of the most exciting incarnations of a noble grape such as Sangiovese.
-And therefore it is right that the winemakers are given a fair price: ruthless selection in the vineyards, long aging, storage in the cellar for years and so on.
+Brunello is a noble wine, one of the greatest expressions of Italian wine, and one of the most exciting incarnations of a noble grape such as Sangiovese.
+And therefore it is right that the winemakers are given a fair price: ruthless selection in the vineyards, long aging, storage in the cellar for years, and so on.
 All this to sweeten a bitter pill, because the price is certainly not low.
-If you go back with the vintages you can easily spend 1000 euros for a bottle.
-There are bottles also sold for 25 euros, but the usual mass-produced wineries are not the best.
+If you go back with the vintages, you can easily spend 1000 euros for a bottle.
+There are also bottles sold for 25 euros, but the usual mass-produced wineries are not the best.
 At least 40 euros must be budgeted for a respectable Brunello.
-With 43 you bring home an intermediate Brunello such as Poggione and Castello di Romitorio.
+With 43, you bring home an intermediate Brunello such as Poggione and Castello di Romitorio.
 Siro Pacenti is around 50 and is sure home run.
-Colleoni is splendid at 60-70, but also Caprili at 70 euros, always a nice drink.
-With 150-160 euros you can buy valid reserves such as Canalicchio di Sopra, Potazzine and Biondi Santi.
+Colleoni is splendid at 60–70 euros, but so is Caprili at 70 euros, always a nice drink.
+With 150–160 euros, you can buy valid reserves such as Canalicchio di Sopra, Potazzine, and Biondi Santi.